DONATE TO OCCA

 Jazz clinics from event musicians have also been a feature since the event’s origin.

-Each year, the event has pinned its identity on a compelling image illustrating jazz.
+In past years, the event has pinned its identity on a compelling image illustrating jazz.
 In the inaugural year of 2004, the featured graphic was extracted from a painting by local artist Jon Zander from Jeff Ouderkirk’s collection.
-Every year thereafter OCCA has selected artwork from local and regional artists to serve as the “face” of the party.

 The artwork featured in 2005 was by Newport artist Juergen Eckstein, and in 2006 by Seattle-based artist Nancy Peacock.
 In 2007, Mimi Fox’s “Blue Clarinet” was the featured graphic, while 2008’s image was a stylized photo of John Clayton’s bass by Nancy Jane Reid, former director of the Newport Visual Arts Center, and photographer of note in Newport.
 In 2009, Bill Kucha’s “Jazz Singer” painting was the featured graphic.